Personalization

 Definition and examples

 Personalization is the practice of tailoring your marketing messages to each individual recipient based on their unique characteristics, behaviors, and preferences.
-It goes beyond simply inserting a first name in a subject line; true personalization leverages data such as past purchases, browsing behavior, demographics, and stated preferences to deliver content and offers that feel genuinely relevant to each person receiving them.
+It goes beyond simply inserting a first name in a subject line; true personalization uses data such as past purchases, browsing behavior, demographics, and stated preferences to deliver content and offers that feel relevant to each person receiving them.
 Modern email personalization combines data analysis, list segmentation, and dynamic content delivery to create individualized experiences that resonate with subscribers on a personal level.

 Why it matters